 Visiting Professor of Machine Learning, University of Sheffield

 Neil Lawrence was appointed the first DeepMind Professor of Machine Learning at the University of Cambridge in September 2019.
-He has previously been working as Director of Machine Learning for the Amazon in Cambridge.
+He had previously been Director of Machine Learning at Amazon in Cambridge.

 Neil started at University of Sheffield in August 2010 from the School of Computer Science in Manchester where he was a Senior Research Fellow, having previously worked in Sheffield in the Department of Computer Science and in Cambridge as a Machine Learning Researcher at Microsoft Research.

 Neil's research interests are in probabilistic models with applications in computational biology, personalised health and developing economies.
 He led the ML@SITraN group, and helped to develop an Open Data Science Initiative an approach to data science designed to address societal needs.

 Neil completed his PhD at University of Cambridge’s Department of Computer Science and Technology in 2000.